-Tickets: $25 – Adult / $14 – Student (plus fees & applicable taxes) Available soon through the Fringe Theatre Adventures box office.
+Tickets: $25 – Adult / $14 – Student (plus fees & applicable taxes) Available now through the Fringe Theatre Adventures box office.

 Edmonton School Shows – November 21st – 24th, 2017

-Email firstname.lastname@example.org for more information or to book a class to see a school matinée of this unique production!
+Send a request via the form on this page to bring a class to a school matinée of this unique production!

 PARTNER WITH US TO CREATE AN EXTRAORDINARY EXPERIENCE!